lakejs/lake-docs/guide/content-format.md

 * focus: `start | center | end`

-  The position of the caret in the box.
+  The position of the cursor in the box.

 ```xml
 <lake-box type="block" name="hr" focus="start"></lake-box>